Speeding-up Graph Algorithms via Clique Partitioning: The Proposed Algorithm

-\subsection{Clique Stripping Algorithm \textsf{(CSA).}}
+\subsection{Clique Stripping Algorithm \textsf{(CSA)}}

-The Clique Stripping Algorithm \textsf{(CSA).}, given in Algorithm~\ref{alg:CSA}, extracts $\delta$-cliques from the given bipartite graph~$G(U,W, E)$. \textsf{CSA} initially selects the vertices for the right partition~$K_c$ of the clique~$C_c$ and then the common neighbours for the set~$K_c$.
-The input of \textsf{CSA} consists of the updated index of the clique, $q$, the size of the right partition $\hat{k}$ which guarantees a $\delta$-clique in~$G$, the adjacency matrix~$A$, the size of left/right partition~$n$, and the degree of vertices $d_{w_j} = |N(w_j)|$. \looseness=-1
+The Clique Stripping Algorithm \textsf{(CSA)}, given in Algorithm~\ref{alg:CSA}, extracts $\delta$-cliques from the given bipartite graph~$G(U,W, E)$. \textsf{CSA} initially selects the vertices for the right partition~$K_c$ of the clique~$C_c$ and then the common neighbors for the set~$K_c$.
+The input of \textsf{CSA} consists of the updated index~$q$ of the clique, the size~$\hat{k}$ of the right partition which guarantees a $\delta$-clique in~$G$, the adjacency matrix~$A$, the number of vertices~$n$, and the degree $d_{w_j} = |N(w_j)|$ . \looseness=-1